-“Rats can spread disease through their urine and droppings, and a rat bite can also cause renal failure in humans and spread a number of diseases to your pet, including rat-bite fever."
+“Rats can spread disease through their urine and droppings, and a rat bite can also cause renal failure in humans and spread several diseases to your pet, including rat-bite fever."

 What causes rats to come into your South Florida house?